 New York State operates under a No-Fault insurance system.
 This means your own insurance company generally pays for medical expenses and lost wages after an accident.
 This applies regardless of who caused the collision.
 The system aims to provide quick access to benefits.

 However, applying No-Fault to scooter and e-bike accidents can be complicated.
-For instance, if a car hits a pedestrian riding an e-bike, the e-bike rider is considered a pedestrian.
+For instance, if a car hits a pedestrian riding an e-bike, the e-bike rider may be considered a pedestrian for certain no-fault purposes.
 They can claim No-Fault benefits through the car’s insurance policy.
 This coverage helps pay for immediate medical treatment.

 Also, it covers a portion of lost earnings.
 In addition, it pays for other reasonable and necessary expenses.
 These expenses might include transportation to medical appointments.
 There are strict deadlines for filing these claims.
 Missing them can jeopardize your benefits.